White House warns of ‘active threat’ following Microsoft Outlook breach

 “We can’t stress enough that patching and mitigation is not remediation if the servers have already been compromised, and it is essential that any organization with a vulnerable server take measures to determine if they were already targeted,” the White House official said.

-Already, a source told Reuters more than 20,000 U.S. organizations had been compromised by the hack, which Microsoft has blamed on China, although Beijing denies any role.
+A source told Reuters more than 20,000 U.S. organizations had already been compromised by the hack, which Microsoft has blamed on China, although Beijing denies any role.

-The back channels for remote access can impact credit unions, town governments and small business, and have left U.S. officials scrambling to reach victims, with the FBI on Sunday urging them to contact the law enforcement agency.
+The back channels for remote access can impact credit unions, town governments, and small businesses and have left U.S. officials scrambling to reach victims, with the FBI on Sunday urging them to contact the law enforcement agency.

-Those affected appear to host Web versions of Microsoft’s email program Outlook on their own machines instead of cloud providers, possibly sparing many major companies and federal government agencies, records from the investigation suggest.
+Those affected appear to host web versions of Microsoft’s email program Outlook on their own machines instead of cloud providers, possibly sparing many major companies and federal government agencies, records from the investigation suggest.

-A Microsoft representative on Sunday said it was working with the government and others to help guide customers, and the company urged impacted clients to apply software updates as soon as possible.
+A Microsoft representative on Sunday said the company was working with the government and others to help guide customers, and Microsoft urged impacted clients to apply software updates as soon as possible.

 Neither the company nor the White House has specified the scale of the hack.
 Microsoft initially said it was limited, but the White House last week expressed concern about the potential for “a large number of victims.”